When is USA Independence Day?

-On July 4, 1776, the United States of America proclaimed its independence from England by signing the Declaration of Independence.
+On July 4, 1776, the United States of America proclaimed its independence from England by adopting the Declaration of Independence.

 While the signing of the Declaration itself was not completed until August, the Fourth of July holiday is seen as the official anniversary of U.S. independence.